infosoftas/info-subscription-doc/source/billing/standalone.rst

 ------------------------------------
 Depending on the scenario, the subscriber may want to settle any outstanding transactions on the account.

-This is easily achievable by setting the parameter `SettleAccountBalance` to `true`
+This is easily achievable by setting the parameter `SettleAccountBalance` to `true`.

 .. code-block:: json